daolinh336/Crackling-AWS/README.md

     - Off-target score reflects the predicted specificity of the guide RNA.
 See the 'About' tab for more information.
 You should use guides that have scored at least 75 out of 100.

 # Architecture

 ![Architecture diagram](CracklingAws.drawio.png)

-# Deployment instructions

-Coming soon: a short-cut method for deploying this infrastructure to your cloud account!

-For now, read the *Development instructions* section.

 # Development instructions